ReactiveX/RxJava/DESIGN.md

 ### JVM target and source compatibility

-The 2.x version will target JDK6+ but the source will be using some of the Java 8 features.
-We'll use the retrolambda project to generate JDK6 Byte-code from the Java 8 sources.
-The only Java 8 features we intend to use are: lambda expressions, method references and try-with-resources statements.
-Default methods may be considered if retrolambda support reach an acceptable level of maturity.

-It still up to discussion to know how we will generate multiple targets?
-Options are:

-- two artifcat ids: rxjava-jdk6, rxjava-jdk8
-- classifiers: jdk6, jdk8

-The intent is to let Android users consume the new version of RxJava.
+The 2.x version will target JDK6+ to let Android users consume the new version of RxJava.
-(Not sure if JDK6 is the appropriate requirement, JDK7+ is maybe sufficient).

 ### Future work

 This section contains current design work which needs more discussion and elaboration before it is merged into this document as a stated goal for 2.x.
-Our goal is

 #### Custom Observable, Single, Completable, or Flowable

 We are investigate a base interface (similar to `Publisher`) for the `Observable`, `Single`, and `Completable` (currently referred to as `Consumable` or `ConsumableObservable`).
 This would empower library owners and api developers to implement their own type of `Observable`, `Single`, or `Completable` without extending the class.
 This would result in a change the type signatures of `subscribe` as well as any operator that operates over an `Observable`, `Single`, or `Completable` to accept a more generic type (i.e. `ConsumableObservable`).
 For more information see the proof of concept project [Consumable](https://github.com/stealthcode/Consumable).

 #### Fusion (To be confirmed)